RefurioAnachro/g-viewer/README.md

 You wouldn't want to clone the full repo, as that would include all of my blog, which comes at about 300M.

-Tell me what you think, patches or pull requests welcome.
+Tell me what you think, patches or pull requests also welcome.

 https://mastodon.cloud/@RefurioAnachro.html
 https://pluspora.com/people/a2efef60d6c70136b502005056264835